Evangelized by Beauty: NFL Kicker Harrison Butker Makes Encounters with Christ in the Liturgy His Main Goal

 Butker also credits his new appreciation of the faith to the preaching and ministry of Father Joshua Allen, the Georgia Tech campus chaplain.
 “He didn’t shy away from Catholic truths,” Butker said.
 “He spoke in a charitable way, but in a way that made you hear the truth.
 You heard what the Catholic Church teaches and why.”

-On arriving in Kansas City, Butker made it a priority to find a parish that could keep his newly found love of Catholicism alive.
+On arriving in Kansas City, Butker made it a priority to find a parish that could keep his renewed love of Catholicism alive.
 Though he lives just outside of Kansas City, KS, Butker quickly claimed St. Mary’s in Independence, MO—a drive across state lines and forty minutes from his house in Overland Park, KS—as his new spiritual home.

 “I was googling Mass times and looked at diocesan parishes with the Latin Mass,” he said, “because I thought if they are offering the Latin Mass, I know the liturgy was going to be done well.”